liquidaty/sxupdate/README.md

 # sxupdate

-## Simple Cross-platform Update Utility
+## Simple cross-platform update utility

 `sxupdate` is a simple, lightweight, cross-platform update utility designed to work with code in any language.
 It can be used from the command-line or within GUI applications, and supports either synchronous or asynchronous operations for fetching data and/or user interaction.
 Updates can be fetched over the internet or from a local file system.